YinHK-gameDev/unity-learn/camera & render pipelines/Occlusion culling/README.md

 - Occlusion culling works best in Scenes where small, well-defined areas are clearly separated from one another by solid GameObjects.
 A common example is rooms connected by corridors.
 - You can use occlusion culling to occlude Dynamic GameObjects, but Dynamic GameObjects cannot occlude other GameObjects.
 If your Project generates Scene geometry at runtime, then Unity’s built-in occlusion culling is not suitable for your Project.

+> At runtime, Unity loads this baked data into memory, and for each Camera that has its Occlusion Culling property enabled, it performs queries against the data to determine what that Camera can see.
+Note that when occlusion culling is enabled, Cameras perform both frustum culling and occlusion culling.

 ### ref
 https://docs.unity3d.com/Manual/OcclusionCulling.html